 It says, “And the people believed.”

 Then it says that they bowed and worshiped the Lord.
 Why?
 Because they were touched when they realized that God had seen their affliction.
 He was going to deliver them.

 They worshiped because they thought they were going to get what they wanted, deliverance, the freedom to leave and no longer take orders.

 And what’s wrong with that?

 The problem is when we don’t see.
 If we don’t see the sign, do we stop believing?

 And what about worshiping because God is doing what you want Him to do?
 What happens when things don’t go according to your plan?
 Is He still worthy of worship?

 We’ll see in the story how quickly the belief and worship flounder.
 We worship God because we believe who He is.
 And He is unchanging, so our belief and worship should be unchanging, unwavering.

 Is God not God if He doesn’t show a sign?
 Is the truth not true because we don’t see it?
 Is God not worthy if we don’t get what we want?
 Are we seeking God or seeking after the flesh?

 Going to God because you want things (even if you think you need them) isn’t believing and worshiping.
 It’s loving the flesh.
-We seek after Him and His righteousness believing then we’ll have everything we need (Matt 6:33).
-We believe that He exists and the He rewards those who seek Him, but the reward we’re wanting is Himself!
-(Hebrews 11:6, Matt 13:46)
+We seek after Him and His righteousness believing then we’ll have everything we need (Matthew 6:33).
+We believe that He exists and that He rewards those who seek Him, but the reward we’re wanting is Himself! (see Hebrews 11:6, Matthew 13:46)